 - The Scorpion Lady from Journey to the West seems to wield a sort of trident, but it really was her pincers.

-- Dungeons & Dragons
+- Dungeons & Dragons:

 - Hollow Earth Expedition, supplement Mysteries of the Hollow Earth.
 An illustration on page 67 shows three humans facing off against two gigantic scorpions with huge pincers.
 Anyone grabbed by them would be in a world of hurt.

-- Pokémon: the move Vice Grip
+- The move Vice Grip.

 - Mega Man X3 has Crush Crawfish, who can use his pincers like scissors.
 His regular attack has him rushing to X, and if he manages to catch him, he'll repeatedly pinch X with them, dealing heavy damage.
 Subverted by Bubble Crab, who doesn't normally have pincers and only creates a pair of laser ones in a jumping attack.